-Every month we run a dedicated Baby and Children’s Clinic, in which both Dawn and Esther participate together in the treatment of each baby and child.
-This is especially beneficial as it combines the skill and expertise of two experienced osteopaths, both mother’s themselves, at no extra cost and provides excellent care for your child.
+We periodically run a dedicated Baby and Children’s Clinic, in which two osteopaths participate together in the treatment of each baby and child.
+This is especially beneficial as it combines the skill and expertise of two experienced osteopaths, at no extra cost and provides excellent care for your child.
+In between times we see and assess babies on our regular clinic days.
 It is never too early to treat a baby or child.

 Osteopaths assess each patient as an individual.
 We are highly trained manual therapists and are taught the specific skills necessary to make such an assessment and to decide if osteopathic treatment is the appropriate course of action.
 As primary healthcare professionals we would always refer you back to your GP if we felt that osteopathic treatment was inappropriate and a medical opinion was required.

 Osteopathy and Health